Back

 It was impossible to deploy the station on-premise.
 You have to constantly have it connected to the up-to-date code run on a server.
 This ain’t handy at all.

-Without the Chinese changing the IP would be hard indeed — it was written in hieroglyphs.
-Surely, we noted all the steps and then figured out that they input the hexadecimal data in a particular order.
+Without the Chinese changing the IP, it would be hard indeed — it was written in hieroglyphs.
+Surely, we noted all the steps, and then figured out that they input the hexadecimal data in a particular order.
 It wasn’t a big deal to render and translate ASCII to HEX.
-That’s how we learned to change the station’s settings
+That’s how we learned to change the station’s settings.

 React Native and backdrops

 The client badly wanted to have iOS Maps-like backdrops in the app.
-We thought that it’s just a matter of 4 hours, but it turned out to be a bit harder.
+We thought that it was just a matter of four hours, but it turned out to be a bit harder.

 We wanted to have beautiful and fast-working backdrops.
 So, we found the solution but had to enter many variables for every position of the backdrop.
-The screen sizes vary a lot — that’s why it was important to find the one-size-fits-all interface layout which would be displayed without screw-ups in 100/100 cases.
-So said so done
+The screen sizes vary a lot — that’s why it was important to find a one-size-fits-all interface layout that would be displayed without screw-ups in 100/100 cases.
+So said, so done.

 Had to be done yesterday

 Although there were no difficulties with developing the app for advertising, the deadlines were really tight.
-The development of that app was an obligatory requirement from metro administration.
-The app itself works simply: it pings our backend and picks up a playlist with ads.
+The development of that app was an obligatory requirement from the metro administration.
+The app itself works simply — it pings our backend and picks up a playlist with ads.
 If there is a new playlist, the app just downloads and plays it.

 Telegram news about Energo stations in metro.
 IoT mobile app development.